SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/models-and-devices.md

 Typically, this configuration value would be set to the number of CPU cores available for the system, but it may be useful to configure this either higher or lower according to what resources are available.
 It does not need to scale to the number of devices \(that is, it is quite reasonable to have 4 worker threads with hundreds of devices, assuming a moderate event rate per device\).

-With the concurrency level set to 1, it is still possible to create models which use groups of devices as inputs, but these continue to operate independently for each device within the group, and it is still not possible to mix group and single device input or output.
+With the concurrency level set to 1, it is still possible to create models which use ranges of devices as inputs, but these continue to operate independently for each device within the range, and it is still not possible to mix range and single device input or output.

 {{< c8y-admon-info>}}
 Using multiple specific devices in a model with the concurrency level set to more than 1 can lead to connections between models which are deployed across multiple workers.
 Chains of models using multiple specific devices with high throughput usually scale less well than chains of models all using a single specific device.